mwielgoszewski/jython-burp-api/README.md

 Once Burp is loaded, the new menu item should be available in Burp.
 You can also register menu items at runtime by initializing them within the interactive console.
 Note however, menu items registered in the console cannot be reloaded since there is no actual file to watch for changes.
+Also, keep in mind that in order to load the menu, we need to import it, thus requiring it to be in our class path (if you keep your plugins under `Lib/`, you should be good).

 	>>> class MyMenuItem(MenuItem):